 CF Discrete Geometries provides a mechanism to encode both the nominal and the precise positions, while retaining the semantics of the idealized feature type.
-The variables containing both the nominal and the precise positions should be listed as coordinates in the relevant coordinates attributes of data variables.
-Only one set of coordinates – those that should be regarded as the default or preferred positions -- should be indicated by the attribute axis, which should be assigned string values to indicate the orientations of the axes (“X”, “Y”, “Z”, or “T”).
+Only the set of coordinates which are regarded as the nominal (default or preferred) positions should be indicated by the attribute axis, which should be assigned string values to indicate the orientations of the axes (“X”, “Y”, “Z”, or “T”).
 See example A9.2.3.2.
+Auxiliary coordinate variables containing the nominal and the precise positions should be listed in the relevant coordinates attributes of data variables.
+In orthogonal representations the nominal positions could be coordinate variables, which do not need to be listed in the coordinates attribute, rather than auxiliary coordinate variables.

-Coordinate bounds may optionally be associated with coordinate variables using the bounds attribute, following the conventions described in section 7.1.
+Coordinate bounds may optionally be associated with coordinate variables and auxiliary coordinate variables using the bounds attribute, following the conventions described in section 7.1.
 Coordinate bounds are especially important for accurate representations of model output data using discrete geometry representations; they record the boundaries of the model grid cells.

-If there is a vertical coordinate variable, it must be identified by the means specified in section 4.3.
+If there is a vertical coordinate variable or auxiliary coordinate variable, it must be identified by the means specified in section 4.3.
 The use of the attribute axis="Z" is recommended for clarity.
 A standard_name attribute (see section 3.3) that identifies the vertical coordinate is recommended, e.g. "altitude", "height", etc. .
 (See the CF Standard Name Table).

 9.6 Missing Data